 - Gemma Arterton, a fair-skinned Englishwoman, looks considerably tanner while playing the Persian princess Tamina in Prince of Persia: The Sands of Time.
-Curiously enough, some Persians are light enough to pass for Europeans, but a fair Gemma Arterton would not be convincingly Persian to Western audiences — in reality such phenotypes are very common in some parts of the region.
+Curiously enough, Gemma Artertons actual skin tone would be unremarkable in Iran itself but would not be convincingly Persian to Western audiences — in reality such phenotypes are very common in some parts of the region.

-- In A Mighty Heart, Angelina Jolie plays Mariane Pearl, a real life journalist with a Dutch father and an African-Cuban-Chinese mother.
+- In A Mighty Heart, Angelina Jolie plays Mariane Pearl, a real-life journalist with a Dutch father and an African-White Cuban-Chinese mother.
 Jolie's skin is slightly darker and her hair is made curly to resemble Pearl more.
 The casting caused a minor outcry in spite of the fact that Pearl had personally approved the casting.

 - The Frenchman Pierre Briece is most famous for his role as Apache chief Winnetou.